FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 --- abstract

-This document specifies extensions to “Benchmarking Methodology for Network Interconnect Devices” (RFC 2544) throughput search by {::comment}
+This document specifies extensions to "Benchmarking Methodology for Network Interconnect Devices" (RFC 2544) throughput search by

+{::comment}

-    [MB2]: The abstract should self-contained.
+    MB2: The abstract should self-contained.
 Hence the need to expand the RFC title.

-    [VP]: Ok.
+    VP: Ok.

-    [MK]: Ok.
+    MK: Ok.
 Edited.

 {:/comment}

-defining a new methodology called Multiple Loss Ratio search {::comment}
+defining a new methodology called Multiple Loss Ratio search

+{::comment}

-    [MB1]: This may trigger automatically a comment whether we change (update or amend) any of RFC2544 text.
+    MB1: This may trigger automatically a comment whether we change (update or amend) any of RFC2544 text.
     Do we?

-    [VP]: Pending BMWG decision.
+    VP: Pending BMWG decision.
-    [VP]: For draft11: Officially independent.
+    VP: For draft11: Officially independent.

-    [MK]: MLRsearch extends RFC2544.
+    MK: MLRsearch extends RFC2544.
 Does not change it, nor does it amend it.

+    VP: The idea was to extend in sense of adding one new benchmark.
+    But as we added more requirements and possible deviations around trials, the new methodology is independent from (while possible to combine with) MLR2544.

+    VP: Informative context in MLRsearch Position.
+Normative summary in Scope.

 {:/comment}

 (MLRsearch).
 MLRsearch aims to minimize search duration, support multiple loss ratio searches, and improve result repeatability and comparability.